JaimyTuin223/JaimyTuin223/readme.md

 ## 🚀 About Me
-Forklift certified Dutch IT student with multiple hobbies, like developing, drawing, gaming and more.
+Forklift certified Dutch IT student with multiple hobbies, like developing, drawing, gaming,  martial arts and more.

 ## 🔗 Links